kdave/btrfs-progs/Documentation/btrfs-filesystem.rst

           below.
         * *single* -- the allocation profile, defined at mkfs time
-        * *total* -- sum of space reserved for all allocation profiles of the given type, ie. all Data/single.
+        * *total* -- sum of space reserved for all allocation profiles of the given type, i.e. all Data/single.
 Note that it's not total size of filesystem.
-        * *used* -- sum of used space of the above, ie. file extents, metadata blocks
+        * *used* -- sum of used space of the above, i.e. file extents, metadata blocks

         *GlobalReserve* is an artificial and internal emergency space.
-It is used eg. when the filesystem is full.
+It is used e.g. when the filesystem is full.
 Its *total* size is dynamic based on the filesystem size, usually not larger than 512MiB, *used* may fluctuate.